cabal-club/cable/readme.md

 Its `msg_type` MUST be set to `6`.

-This request returns zero or more `Channel List Response`s.
+This request returns zero or more `Channel List Response` messages.

 A `limit` of 0 indicates a desire to receive the full set of known channels from a peer at the time of requesting.